kakavi/metabase/docs/users-guide/05-visualizing-results.md

 ![Line + bar](images/visualizations/combo-chart.png)

-Metabase will pick one of your series to display as a line, and another to display as a bar by default.
+Kenga Analytics will pick one of your series to display as a line, and another to display as a bar by default.
 Open up the visualization settings to change which series are lines, bars, or areas, and to change other per-series settings like colors.
 Click the down arrow icon on the right of a series to see additional options:

 ![Line + bar](images/visualizations/combo-chart-settings.png)